gdichicago/js101/README.md

 ## Dependencies

 All CSS and JavaScript used for this are hosted on AWS.
-You don't have to worry about them.
+You don't have to worry about them or pulling them down.

 **Reveal.js**